mrtrizer/FlappyEngine/README.md

 4. Download SDL2 and SDL2_image here: https://www.libsdl.org/download-2.0.php#source and https://www.libsdl.org/projects/SDL_image/.

 5. Copy SDL2.framework and SDL2_image.framework to ~/Library/Frameworks (create the folder if needed)

+## Windows
+I'm only in the very beginning of porting engine to Windows.
+It was developed only with Unix systems in mind just to check ideas.
+Now project generator FlappyTools2 works on windows and provieds oppotunities to build everything under it.
+1. Install Node.js, Cmake, VS17 Build Tools
+2. Install FlappyTools2
+3. Follow instructions on FlappyTools2 to build modules.